 How are visitors getting to your website?

 The “Source/Medium” (Acquisition/All Traffic/Source/Medium) window reveals a breakdown of the source of the traffic.
-From paid advertising to social media to backlinks from referral sites, the information will provide insight as to which marketing efforts are working for you and where you should invest marketing dollars.
+From paid advertising to social media to backlinks from referral sites that offer niche edits, the information will provide insight as to which marketing efforts are working for you and where you should invest marketing dollars.